Most Popular JMS Interview Questions and Answers for Fresher and Experienced professionals:

-Ans: The identifiable difference between the two model lies between the way in which the message is delivered.
+Answer: The identifiable difference between the two models lies between the way in which the message is delivered.

 Q #7) What is Message Oriented Middleware?

-Ans: Message Oriented Middleware is a software that works between the sender application and destination application in JMS working model.
+Answer: Message Oriented Middleware is a software that works between the sender application and destination application in the JMS working model.

-Ans: Since the MOM middleware operates between the sender and receiver component it takes care of the message and transports the message by queuing mechanism.
-So until the destination/ receiver application becomes available to receive/read the message, the message is stored in a queue.
+Answer: Since the MOM middleware operates between the sender and receiver component it takes care of the message and transports the message by queuing mechanism.
+So, until the destination/receiver application becomes available to receive/read the message, the message is stored in a queue.